ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: Updated index & student list to display clients and student clients , Made it so that when you create a client the client is added the stylist's pastClients.
 (It currently shows name, date created and last name, you can only see the client info if you make a client now, but after you make a client it signs you out.)

 - Abdi: client menu, index

+4/20/2022

+- Cleveland: Updated pastClients so that each is an array, and that there are three strings in the array.
+Made updates to studentProfile and teacherProfile.

+- Abdi: Added onHover to index that displays basic information, added bigger menu that displays all information about the client that isnt already available.